ing-bank/lion/packages/overlays/docs/OverlayOverview.md

 - It’s ‘physical position’ (where the dialog is attached).
 This can either be:
     - globally: at root level of the DOM.
-This guarantees a total control over its painting, since the stacking context can be controlled from here and interfering parents (that set overflow values or transforms) can’t be apparent
+This guarantees a total control over its painting, since the stacking context can be controlled from here and interfering parents (that set overflow values or transforms) can’t be apparent.
+Additionally, making a modal dialog requiring all surroundings to have aria-hidden="true", will be easier when the overlay is attached on body level.
     - locally: next to the invoking element.
 This gives advantages for accessibility and (performant) rendering of an overlay next to its invoker on scroll and window resizes
 - Toggling of the ‘shown’ state of the overlay
 - Positioning preferences(for instance ‘bottom-left’) and strategies (ordered fallback preferences)

 Presentation/styling of the overlay is out of the scope of the manager, except for its positioning in its context.

-Accessibility is usually dependant on the type of overlay, its specific implementation and its browser/screen reader support (aria 1.0 vs 1.1) and should therefore be left to the developer implementing the overlay.
+Accessibility is usually dependent on the type of overlay, its specific implementation and its browser/screen reader support (aria 1.0 vs 1.1).
+We strive for an optimum here by supporting 1.0 as a bare minimum and add 1.1 enrichments on top.

 For every overlay, the manager has access to the overlay element and the invoker (and possible other elements that are needed for focus delegation as described in